richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 ### Link a duplicated question

-To map a duplicated question to its original Viva Glint standard question in the Question Library or in a survey:
+To map a duplicated question to the original Viva Glint standard question in the Question Library or in a survey:

 1. Select a question and choose the **Duplicate Question** option in the edit pane that appears.
 2. Select an option in the benchmark associations dialog that appears: